-Here, we've decided to float in position to see the turn and the turn comes a scare-card, i.e. another club.
+Here, we've decided to float in position to see the turn, and on the turn comes a scare card, i.e., another club.
 With our opponent checking to us, we can bet pretty comfortably, knowing that they can virtually never raise as it is impossible for them to have the nuts in this situation.

-So, even if they do call, they'll be giving up the control of the pot and we can decide on different rivers.
+So, even if they do call, they'll be giving up control of the pot, and we can decide on different rivers.

-Of course, the bet size in these spots usually needs to be on the bigger side to maximize your fold equity so you need to balance it out with doing the same sometimes you actually do have the nuts.
+Of course, the bet size in these spots usually needs to be on the bigger side to maximize your fold equity, so you need to balance it out by sometimes doing the same when you actually do have the nuts.

 Finally, you can consider blockers when deciding whether to make a call in a difficult spot.
 It is pretty much the same concept that is applied in bluffing spots, only reversed.

-If you're the one holding the Ace of Clubs on the similar board texture but it is your opponent who is betting relentlessly on all streets, you can stop to think about what it is they're representing.
+If you're the one holding the Ace of Clubs on a similar board texture, but it is your opponent who is betting relentlessly on all streets, you can stop to think about what it is they're representing.
 Since you know they can't have the nuts, the question becomes how can they play so aggressively without knowing your holdings.

 This might help you catch an occasional bluff here and there, especially on the river, as many players tend to make huge river bets with polarized ranges in one of two scenarios: